Time to spring clean your health!

 Use the season of spring to take control of your health.

-This week marks the beginning of spring, a time where many people look forward to the warmer months ahead and take the opportunity to give their lives a little ‘spring clean’.
+It will soon be the beginning of spring, a time where many people look forward to the warmer months ahead and take the opportunity to give their lives a little ‘spring clean’.
 Whether it’s reorganising the kitchen cupboards, decluttering your wardrobe or ticking things off an ever-growing to-do list, spring awakens all of us to new possibilities.

 Read below to learn more about how a few small life changes can improve your health and wellbeing.

-1. Fill your plate with colour
+1. Fill your plate with colour.

 Colour is a useful indicator of the positive health benefits of fresh plant-based foods.
-Dark green leafy greens are rich in chlorophyll, B vitamins, minerals and fibre.
-Yellow and orange foods are often rich in vitamin C, while purple fruits such as blueberries, blackberries and acai berries provide anthocyanin flavonoids which have excellent anti-inflammatory and antiviral effects.
-Just as you ditch your heavy winter coats as the weather warms, so too remove heavy, stodgy foods and feed your body with fresh ingredients rich in natural colour.
+Dark green leafy greens are rich in iron, B vitamins, minerals and fibre.
+Yellow and orange foods are often rich in carotenoids (which our bodies can make into vitamin A), while purple fruits such as blueberries and blackcurrants provide anthocyanins (a type of phytonutrient) which have excellent benefits to our heart.

-2. Shake up your routine
+2. Shake up your routine.

 f you hate running, try swimming.
 Don't love yoga?
 Maybe a boot camp class or a quick HIIT workout is more your cup of tea.
 Or take advantage of the warmer weather and get outside with a hike - you'll also be taking in some much-needed vitamin D at the same time.

-3. Reduce stress
+3. Reduce stress.

 Stress causes a small region at the base of the brain to set off an alarm system in the body, prompting the adrenal glands to release a surge of hormones, including adrenaline and cortisol, that cause the ‘fight-or-flight’ response.
 Cortisol plays a role in most of the body’s functioning including regulating blood sugar levels, metabolism, salt/water balance, blood pressure and inflammation.

 In our modern world, for many people stress isn’t just an occasional reaction to a threat but rather a daily occurrence as a result of a hectic lifestyle.
 When stressors are always present, the body’s fight-or-flight response becomes chronic.
 If this occurs, cortisol is constantly suppressing important functions such as the immune system and this can lead to health problems including anxiety, depression, digestive problems, heart disease, headaches and insomnia.

-4. Check yourself inside and out
+5. Check yourself inside and out.